SECTION 105. PROXIES

 (3) The appointment of proxy shall be in the Form No. MGT.11.

-Substituted for the words “punishable with fine which may extend to five thousand rupees” by The Companies (Amendment) Ordinance , 2018 dated 2nd November, 2018.
+Substituted for the words “punishable with fine which may extend to five thousand rupees” by The Companies (Amendment) Ordinance, 2019 dated 12th January, 2019 effective from 2nd November, 2018.